ngiann/GaussianVariationalInference.jl/README.md

 ## How to use the package

 The package is fairly easy to use.
-The only function relevant to the user is called `VI`.
+The only function of interest to the user is `VI`.

 ## Examples